-Soulful Prairies is the home to many birds, turtles and other interesting wildlife.
-McConnell Environmental continues to track the endangered birds and unique species each year and we can see the pay-off of our efforts.
-An endangered Blanding turtle was tracked on the property and other unique species continue to surface as we create an environment that is conducive to their needs.
-Each year as we stay true to the mission of creating a healthy natural environment for the wildlife, the native wildlife continues to thrive.
+Endangered birds and species have been tracked over the years and we see our efforts are paying off.
+An endangered Blanding turtle was tracked on Soulful Prairies' property and other unique species continue to emerge as we create an environment that is conducive to their needs.
+Each year as we stay true to our mission of creating a healthy, natural environment, the native wildlife continues to thrive.

 Soulful Prairies believes we must reuse all the time, recycle when there is no other option, compost what we can, and throw away as little as possible.
-We lead by example and hope that individuals can walk away with a good experience; knowing while they were on the property they were part of making a difference and perhaps will go home and do things a bit differently in their own homes.
-When we have gatherings we ask that plastic cups, plates and flatware are not used.
-We have collected a variety of beautiful china, glasses and silverware that bring a classy environmentally conscience flare to events.
+We lead by example and hope that our visitors and guests can walk away knowing they made a small difference and perhaps learning some practices to use at home.
+In our effort to reduce plastic use, we have collected a variety of beautiful china, glasses and silverware that bring a flare to our events.

-In the process of bringing Soulful Prairies back to its natural and native state, we came across bee keeper Wes Nelson.
-We currently have two hives on our property that Wes manages.
-The native plants, flowers and gardens are flourishing thanks to all the hard work the bees have put in.
+In the process of bringing Soulful Prairies back to its natural and native state, we brought bees to the prairie.
+A local beekeeper now manages two hives on the property for us.
+The native plants, flowers, and gardens are flourishing thanks to the bees’ hard work.
 We are also able to enjoy honey and other bee products that are created from our own Soulful Prairies' bees.
 Don’t forget to grab a bottle of honey during your next visit!